willysharp5/hipmunk-take-home-ios/README.md

-# An attampt to solve this problem.
-This might notbethe ultimate way to solev this.
+# An attempt to solve this problem.
+This might not be the ultimate way to solve this.

 # hipmunk-take-home-ios